rw-hsma-fpga/grub-switch/README.md

 2) usb_device (fully functional for the Teensy 2.0 board)

-usb_device is a firmware for Microchip/AVR ATmega MCUs that can act as USB devices (currenty ATmega32U4 and AT90USB128x are supported).
+usb_device is a firmware for Microchip/AVR ATmega MCUs that can act as USB devices (currently ATmega32U4 and AT90USB128x are supported).

 A supported board with the firmware installed will register as a regular USB flash drive when plugged in (albeit one with a tiny 33kByte FAT12 partition).